Rebuilding Trust in Social Commerce

 • Product Descriptions

-Users want clear and reliable product details (zoom-ins, replays, stills, reviews, ratings) before buying.
+Users want clear and reliable product details (zoom-ins, replays, stills, reviews, ratings) that demonstrate a high level of product quality.

 • Personalization